|

 The present author experienced the frustration

-of unsuccessfully teaching use of the apostrophe to hundreds of pupils
+of unsuccessfully teaching use of the apostrophe to thousands of pupils

 and feels the time has come to abandon it entirely.
 Already large signs